Darren Tate

-Darren Tate (born 22 October 1972, in London) is a British record producer, film composer and club DJ.
+Darren Tate (born 22 October 1972, in London) is a British record producer, film composer, and club DJ.

 Biography

-As a classically trained musician, Tate has worked with international artists and songwriters with whom he collaborates regularly.
-He has also worked in the areas of television, film and musical theatre.
+Tate has worked with international musicians and songwriters with whom he collaborates.
+He has also worked in television, film, and musical theatre.
+In a DMC magazine interview of March 2007, Tate stated that his favourite record was "Unfinished Sympathy" by Massive Attack.